 The purpose of this course is to assess and integrate the different functional activities of the health care organization in order to develop overall corporate strategy.
 This will be the capstone course for the MBA program for students with the Health Care concentration.
 This course will substitute for BUS 631 (Business Strategy) from the core MBA curriculum.
 Topics include a comprehensive examination and application of strategic management across the health care industry and management's role in policy formulation and implementation, competitive advantage in the health care industry and how to sustain it, vertical and horizontal integration and overall expansion strategy, strategic plan design and development.

-Graduate Prerequisites: BUS 670, BUS 671, successful completion of at least nine core courses that include BUS 622 and BUS 623.
+Graduate Prerequisites: BUS 670, BUS 671, successful completion of at least eight core courses that include BUS 622 and BUS 623.

 BUS 680 - Project/Program Management Fundamentals (concentration course)

 The purpose of this course is to examine and develop competency in the Project Management Institute's methodology and approach to project and program management.
 Topics include the role of the project and program manager and the specific processes required for successful outcomes in managing projects, the origin of project management and its importance, the project and product life-cycles, the use of Microsoft Project to manage projects, and other project management techniques and processes.
 This class has an experiential focus and uses a project management simulation to develop skills and prepare students to manage projects.

 Graduate Prerequisites: BUS 612, BUS 613, BUS 623, and BUS 614 or BUS 615 or BUS 621, or the permission of the instructor.

 BUS 681 - Project/Program Management Leadership (concentration course)